-Similarly, competition motivates people to bring down better performing rivals while revenge from disgruntled employees leaves a similar impact.
+Similarly, competition motivates people to bring down better-performing rivals while revenge from disgruntled employees leaves a similar impact.
 Politics, terrorism, war, and diversion techniques cloaking some other hacking attempts are also common reasons for carrying out application DDoS attacks.

-Network DDoS: Network layer DDoS attacks try to exploit the network by sending in more data packets than what a server can handle, or abusing bandwidth beyond network port’s ability.
+Network DDoS: Network layer DDoS attacks try to exploit the network by sending in more data packets than what a server can handle, or abusing bandwidth beyond the network port’s ability.
 These are often reported in media due to their record-breaking volumes.

-Application DDoS: On the other hand, application layer attacks are more silent and smaller in volume but cause far more damage.
+Application DDoS: On the other hand, application-layer attacks are more silent and smaller in volume but cause far more damage.
 Since most companies deploy their resources on the cloud, hackers now explore attack options beyond the network layer.